Bioconductor/bioconductor.org/content/news/bioc_3_16_release.md

                  Changes in version 1.3.2 (2022-06-17)

-- [Fix]: Pass initial argument choices to the gadget
+- &#91;Fix&#93;: Pass initial argument choices to the gadget
-- [Fix]: Made argument name for the log10-transformation consistent (log10)
+- &#91;Fix&#93;: Made argument name for the log10-transformation consistent
+(log10)
 - evalTargetDecoysHist(): Updated default colors of targets and decoys